projectara/greybus-spec/source/control.rst

 The first byte of the hotplug request is the SVC device id, for the response.
 The second byte indicates which module's presence is being reported.
-The identifying data is the data that the SVC originally collected in the "identify" operation it performed when it first detected the module was present.
-The SVC will not send any "link up" messages for interfaces on a module until after the module's hotplug request has completed.
+The identifying data is the data that the SVC originally collected in the identify operation it performed when it first detected the module was present.
+The SVC will not send any link up messages for interfaces on a module until after the module's hotplug request has completed.